Skip to content

 An unpapered adult cat with long hair is marketed as a purebred Maine Coon to justify a higher fee.

-Why it’s a scam: It’s misrepresentation.
+Why it’s a scam: It’s a misrepresentation.
 Without provenance, you’re paying pedigree rates for an unknown.

 24. Microchip/Registry “Release” Fees